 Quick and Cheap Styling Props

-Quick cheats for making something look styled.
-Every time I style a surface I shop around the house and end up with some combination of these items: plants, books , lamp, picture frame , vase, paper or wood box, book ends and baskets.
+Every time I style a bookshelf or the top of a dresser I start by shopping around my own house.
+I bet you have enough stuff around your home, too.
+I like to use some combination of these items: plants, books, lamp, a picture frame, a vase, paper or wood box, book ends and baskets.
 You can also add something purely sculptural for even more interest.

 Have you tried style a small place in your home?
 If so, what did you try?